Elective Share: Know Your Options If Your Spouse Disinherits You

 Elective Share Statute of Limitations

 Surviving spouses and estate executors should consult with a probate attorney who has experience with this regulation.
-The executor will look for errors in the claim and try to find discrepancies that would disqualify the spouse.
+The executor or a personal representative of the deceased spouse’s estate will look for errors in the claim and try to find discrepancies that would disqualify the electing spouse.
 Personal representatives are responsible for any mistakes in the documents, so the distribution of assets, including the elective share, is postponed until the entire process has been completed.

 What Is an Elective Share and What Can It Do?